 - To be eligible for a rebate, you must be a City of Melbourne residential water customer, with an account in your name that is in good standing.
 Any applicant with a past due balance of more than 30 days will have the rebate amount applied to their past due utility balance.
 The program is for residential customers only.
 Commercial requests are not eligible.

 - Only one rebate will be provided per account and/or per address throughout the duration of the City’s Toilet Rebate Program.
 The owner of the property must live at the property to which the rebate is requested.

-- Customers must purchase and install an EPA WaterSense certified HET (using not more than 1.28 gallons per flush).
+- Customers must purchase and install an EPA WaterSense certified high efficiency toilet (using not more than 1.28 gallons per flush).
 A new toilet consists of both the tank and the bowl.
 The customer must complete a rebate application form and mail it to the Environmental Community Outreach (ECO) Division.
-The application must also include the customer’s ORIGINAL sales receipt, which must have a separate listing for the toilet and include the manufacturer and model, the UPC bar code label from the box which includes model information, and the WaterSense label from the box.
+The application must also include the customer’s original sales receipt, which must have a separate listing for the toilet and include the manufacturer and model, the U.P.C. bar code label from the box which includes model information, and the WaterSense label from the box

 - Completed rebate application and supporting documentation must be submitted to:

 City of Melbourne